abqmj/my-pwp-bottomlineanalytics/README.md

 ## Milestone 2b Feedback
 Nice work on the updates.
 Get the content and contact form in, and you'll nearly complete.
 Your Milestone 2b passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/)

+## Milestone 3 / Final PWP Evaluation
+Congratulations on great work on PWP - this really came together well.
+Your code looks great, and your layout and design choices are thoughtful, consistent, and well implemented here.
+You layout is fully responsive, effective and attractive on mobile as well.
+Nice work.

+It looks like your contact form is wired up correctly from my end.
+Check the email and see if my test message was received ok.

+I see that you made some content changes after the due date/live rollout by reformatting the testimonials.
+Unfortunately I can't factor that change into your Tier score, but good move there.
+It's never a good thing to roll out a site live with placeholder content or dummy text.
+Even though I have much love for Bob Ross.

+Also nice work with handling the live deployment by using an add-on domain.

+Your Milestone 3/Final Delivery for PWP passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).

+Your overall passing grade across all of your PWP Milestones is [34/40 points (85%)](https://bootcamp-coders.cnm.edu/projects/personal/rubric/#sample-score).

+- Milestone 1 - 20%: Tier IV 40(0.2) = 8
+- Milestone 2a - 20%: Tier IV 40(0.2) = 8
+- Milestone 2b - 10%: Tier III 30(0.1) = 3
+- Milestone 3 - 50%: Tier  III 30(0.5) = 15

+### Edits &amp; Suggestions
+- Don't forget to use the `alt` attribute on all &lt;img&gt; tags
+- I would consider formatting the form error code output closer up near the form itself.